How to Update Android Phone to Latest Version

 After you have successfully installed the software update on your Android Phone, let’s check for updates once more, just to be sure.

-So, go to Settings > About Phone again and check for software updates again by clicking System Updates.
-After checking for updates, if there is no update available, you will see a message telling you that you have latest version installed.
+So, go to Settings > Software update again and check for software updates again by clicking Download and Install.
+If there is no update available, you will see a message telling you that you have the latest version installed.

 Manually Install Android Software Updates on your Phone

 Congratulations!
 You have the latest version of your phone’s software.
-The availability of Software Update depends upon your region and country.
-Once again, we suggest you to install latest software update on your phone to keep it safe.
+The availability of Software Update depends upon your region/country and manufacturer (check update matrix).
+So, some updates might not be available for you.
+Anyway, if updates are available, we suggest you install them on your phone to keep it safe.

 Hope, you liked this tutorial.
 Should you face a problem while updating, feel free to comment below.
-You can also subscribe to receive notifications for latest updates.
+You can also subscribe using your email below to receive notifications for the latest posts from us.